-An Englishman in New York: 4 Surprising, Alarming Things About Doing Business in the U.S.
+An Englishman in New York: 4 Surprising, Alarming Things About Doing Business in the U.S. From punitive taxes to intrusive Big Apple socializing: This Londoner tells us what he really thinks.

 As a native Londoner in New York, coming up on my first full year of residence in the Big Apple -- where I'm building the U.S. arm of our tech PR agency -- I would point to several obvious parallels between our two cities: